 I took advantage of the Inn’s nightly wine and hors d’oeuvres (from 5:00 pm to 6:00 pm each night).
 I sat at a circular table, adorned with a sunflower (my favorite flower) and breathed in the fresh air coming in from the open French doors.
 I snacked on cheese and crackers and read a magazine.
 And all the while enjoyed the soft music the Inn plays on a regular basis.

 Downstairs, in what resembles a charming “living room,” you’ll find a large binder full of menus for restaurants and eateries, many of which are within walking distance.
 But I wanted to take advantage of my guest room.
 So I drove over to a nearby Ralphs, picked up a light dinner, and ate in my room.
 Unlike dinners at home, once I sat down to eat, I remained sitting.
-No one needed a milk refill, no one asked for seconds, nothing spilled.
+No one needed a milk refill, no one asked for seconds, and nothing spilled.
 I sat and ate and read.
 (While there was a large TV in the room, I didn’t turn it on during my stay).

 The dual fireplace (it looks into the living area as well as the room’s jacuzzi) cozied up my room, and I felt completely snuggly during the night.
 The following morning, I took advantage of the Inn’s complimentary breakfast buffet — where even the pickiest of eaters are sure to find something they like.

-Throughout my stay, any time I spoke with an Inn employee or simply passed by an employee, I was greeted with a smile and kind word.
+Throughout my stay, any time I spoke with an Inn employee or simply passed by an employee, I was greeted with a smile and kind words.
 Unlike other hotels, employees here seemed genuinely happy to be here, and eager to do what they could to make visitors feel at home.

 I decided to venture beyond the Inn for a while.
 I spent some time at nearby Del Rey Lagoon Park, and made a mental note to return one day with my son.
 Then I went to sit at Dockweiler Beach.
 I found myself looking between the ocean and the planes taking off from nearby LAX.